German-BioImaging/omero-ontop-mappings/README.md

 This repository contains the code to create a virtual knowledge graph for [OMERO](https://openmicroscopy.org/omero) using [ontop-vkg](https://ontop-vkg.org) mappings.

+## Preparations
+### Install the Ontop command line client
+The utility script in *utils\/install_ontop.sh* can be used to install the ontop cli into *ontop-cli*.
+We will assume the binary *ontop* is located in that directory.
+The script also installs the postgresql jdbc driver into *ontop-cli\/jdbc\/*.

+### Create read-only OMERO DB user
+We strongly suggest to create a special DB user to the OMERO postgresql database with read-only access to all public tables in the OMERO database.
+In the following, we assume this user with username `ontop` and password `!ontop$` exists.

 ## Deployment
 To deploy your own OMERO-VKG, follow these steps:
 ### Generate site configuration directory